Man’s Search for Meaning tells the story of Holocaust survivor Viktor Frankl.

 Man’s Search For Meaning Summary

-Viktor Frankl survived five concentration camps, lost mother, brother and wife in the holocaust (link).
+About The Author: Viktor Frankl survived five concentration camps and in the holocaust lost mother, brother, and wife (source).

 No matter what happens to you, you decide how to react and how to feel about it.